wilsonmar/oss-perf/ga_metrics.md

-This page provides a tutorial on the use of Google Analytics (abbreviated to "GA") to provide insight into selecting and validating the impact of changes to improve site **speed**.
+This page provides a tutorial on the use of Google Analytics (abbreviated to "GA") to provide insight into selecting and validating the impact of changes to improve site **speed** and reduce <a href="#Crashes">Crashes and Exceptions</a>.

-Statistics on **user abandonment**, Bounce Rate or % Exit and
+Statistics on **user abandonment**,
-<a href="#Crashes">Crashes and Exceptions</a>
+Bounce Rate and
+% Exit
 are also relevant
-because they indicate resulting higher customer satistifaction and user productivity.
+because they indicate change in customer satistifaction and user productivity trends.

 ## Retention and Revenue impact